crate/cratedb-flink-jobs/README.rst

 Kafka, Flink, and CrateDB`_ and material presented at the `CrateDB Community Day #2`_.

-It is accompanied by a corresponding `executable infrastructure tutorial for Apache Kafka, Apache Flink, and CrateDB`_, which makes it easy to run a Kafka/Flink infrastructure on your workstation, pulls the Flink job JAR file from the assets on the `release page`_ and submits it to the Flink job manager.
+It is supplemented by a corresponding `executable end-to-end tutorial for Apache Kafka, Apache Flink, and CrateDB`_, which makes it easy to run a Kafka/Flink infrastructure on your workstation, pulls the Flink job JAR file from the assets on the `release page`_ and submits it to the Flink cluster.

 For learning more details about the technologies used here, please follow up reading the excellent documentation and resources around Apache Flink.